micahdbak/exeirus/README.md

 Goodbye!
 ```

-Then ``mkblog`` will gather that the title is "My First Post", the author is "Micah Baker", the date is "11 Dec 2022", and the content is the rest of the file.
+Then ``mkblog`` will gather that the title is "My First Post", the author is "Micah Baker", the post ID is "0", the date is "11 12 2022", that is, 11 Dec 2022, and the content is the rest of the file.
 If we give ``mkblog`` the following post skeleton file:

 ```html